bmitchinson/CelesteProgressBar/README.md

 ![MarioIndeterminateBar](https://i.imgur.com/fdUDmZI.gif)

-This is the [Mario Progress Bar](https://plugins.jetbrains.com/plugin/14708-mario-progress-bar/versions) for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) based on the Nyan Progress Bar by Dmitry Batkovitch.
-It display Mario with some bricks for the basic bar and a Koopa Shell for the indeterminate one.
+This is the [Celeste Progress Bar](https://plugins.jetbrains.com/plugin/) for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) based on the Mario Progress Bar by KikiManjaro.
+It displays a Celeste berry with some pico-8 platformer tiles for the basic bar and a flying strawberry for the indeterminate one.

 ## Configuration

 You can access plugin's configuration in :

-Settings > Tools > Mario Progress Bar
+Settings > Tools > Celeste Progress Bar

 You can choose your character here